EliBCC/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-054.md

 ---
-id: 5f4701b942c824109626c3d8
+id: 5f3ef6e0086dc80481f8cb03
-title: Part 78
+title: Part 54
 challengeType: 0
 ---

 ## Description
 <section id='description'>

-Now add the `bottom-line` class to the second `hr` element so the styling is applied.
+Something does not look right.
+You added the correct `class` attribute to the `p` elements with dessert names, but you have not defined a selector for it.

+Since the `flavor` class selector already has the properties you want, just add the `dessert` class to it.

 </section>